rnzsgh/fargate-workshop/content/prerequisites/tools.md

 The [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) is already installed in Cloud9.

 For this workshop, we are also going to use the [Amazon ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html).
+The ECS CLI supports the [Docker Compose](https://docs.docker.com/compose/overview/) file format and has similar commands, to simplify the deployment of multi-container Docker applications.

 {{% notice tip %}}
 In this workshop we will give you the commands to download the Linux